-What is it?

-- Individual tutoring in a variety of different subjects - > A place to practice your English conversation skills

-Who is it for and who runs it?

-- > All EAP and Academic students are welcome to use the LC. - LC Coordinator: Mr. Charles Laurier, LUJ Librarian (claurier@japan.lakeland.edu) - LC Tutors: Highly performing students in the Academic Program (most are also former EAP students, so they understand your situation well and can give good advice!)
+What is s it?
+Individual tutoring in a variety of different subjects A place to practice your English conversation skills Who is it for and who runs it?
+All EAP and Academic students are welcome to use the LC.
+Mr. Charles Laurier, LUJ Librarian (claurier@japan.lakeland.edu) is in charge of the LC.
+The LC tutors are highly performing students in the Academic Program (most are also former EAP students; they understand your situation well and can provide good advice!)
 Where is it?

-- > There are 3 convenient locations:

-- 1) LUJ Library (Main Building 4F)

-- SGC 2F

-- 3) ELTZ 6F

-- > Online - Online tutoring is also available!
-Please make use of this valuable resource.
-There are many tutors waiting to help you!

-When and for how long can I go?

-- > 30-minute sessions, starting on the hour/half-hour (:00 and :30) - > Any time during the LC hours!
+Please check the Learning Center website for the current availability.
+Online tutoring is available.
+When d and for how long can I go?
+30-minute sessions, starting on the hour/half-hour (:00 and :30) Any time during the LC hours!
 (Except when you should be in class, of course!)

-How can I make an appointment at the Learning Center?

-For the physical LC locations:

-- 1. Go to the LC location of your choice; check the schedule; find a tutor for your subject (EAP or EAP Writing) and choose a time/day that you can go - 2.
-Sign up (there is a sign-up sheet at each LC location) Tip: Make a note of the time and date of your appointment so that you don't forget! - 3.
-When it's time for your appointment, please bring all relevant materials, books, assignments, reading passages, etc. Also, prepare some questions that you want to ask the tutor, so you can explain what kind of help you need.

-Why should I go to the LC?

-- If you have good grades, go to the LC to help you keep your good grades. - ➤ If your grades are low, go to the LC to get help. - If you are having difficulty understanding an assignment, etc., go to the LC. - If you want to just practice conversation and improve fluency, go to the LC.
+How ca an I make an appointment at the Learning Center?
+For the physical LC locations: 1.
+Go to the LC location of your choice; check the schedule; find a tutor for your subject (EAP or EAP Writing) and choose a time/day that you can go Sign up (there is a sign-up sheet at each LC location) Tip: Make a note of the time and date of your appointment so that you don't forget!
+3. When it's time for your appointment, please bring all relevant materials, books, assignments, reading passages, etc. Also, prepare some questions that you want to ask the tutor, so you can explain what kind of help you need.
+For online tutoring, sign up at: http://luj.lakeland.edu/Inside-Lakeland/luj-learning-center If you have good grades, go to the LC to help you keep your good grades.
+If your grades are low, go to the LC to get help.
+If you are having difficulty understanding an assignment, etc., go to the LC.
+If you want to just practice conversation and improve fluency, go to the LC.
+1/2/2 a note of your annointment time (date & he sure to not miss it

-^{}For online tutoring, sign up at: http://luj.lakeland.edu/Inside-Lakeland/luj-learning-center

-^{}Make a note of your appointment time/date & be sure to not miss it.

-^{}If your plans change and you cannot attend your session, go to the LC and cancel your appointment (so another student can use that slot).